gabminamedez/Python-Class-Enlistment/README.md

 3. Enter the command `python main.py`.
 The project should now be ready for use in the command line.

 ## Project Notes
-1. This project was made for an assignment in the University organization **DLSU COMET**.
+1. This project was made for an assignment in the University organization **DLSU Center for Complexity and Emerging Technologies**.
 2. This project does not encompass the whole enlistment process of De La Salle University.